Bubble football: Origin

 Bubble football was first showcased in Norway by Henrik Elvestad and Johan Golden in 2011, when it made an appearance on their TV show, Golden Goal.
 The game was spread in the UK by Lee Moseley who self-financed.
 By 2014, the game had reached New Zealand and was launched in the US by Mahdad Taheri, Founder of Bubbleball Inc.

 Now in the US it is overseen by its governing body, the BBA.
 The sport of BBA bubbleball was designed by Mahdad Taheri, Founder of the BBA, and was launched August 2019 in Southern California.
 COVID hampered development plans by several years.
-However in August 2, 2025, the first full match of BBA bubbleball between SDSU and UCSD students aired on ESPN: The Ocho unveiling a new form of game play and equipment.
+However on August 2, 2025, the first full match of BBA bubbleball between SDSU and UCSD students aired on ESPN: The Ocho unveiling a new form of game play and equipment.

 Shark Tank appearance

 On November 20, 2015, bubble football appeared on the American TV show Shark Tank.
 John Anthony Radosta, league commissioner of the National Association of Bubble Soccer (based in the United States), appeared on the show in an attempt to secure a deal with the show's panel of investors.
 While ultimately unsuccessful in his pitch, the appearance generated subsequent press coverage.